-Using Chinese Characters to Write Taiwanese
+Using Chinese characters to write Taiwanese

 The majority of Taiwanese words have a clear Chinese origin; that is, there is little disagreement that the word or its morphemes descend from Old Chinese or a later Chinese language, and there are clear cognates in Literary Chinese.
-These words are usually consistently written with the same character or characters that would be used for the Literary Chinese cognate.
+These words are usually consistently written with the same characters that would be used for the Literary Chinese cognate.

 From a practical point of view, I see very little reason to write these words with Chinese characters at all.
 Many people share this perspective, using Chinese characters for Chinese words and romanizations for everything else, or just abandoning characters altogether.
 Chinese characters are highly impractical even for writing Chinese, and borrowing the characters for other words further convolutes the system: phonetic loans lose the connection between form and meaning, and semantic loans lose the connection between form and sound—connections that were already tenuous in the first place.
 But there are still cultural and aesthetic reasons to use characters.
 When we do so, we have to choose which characters to use, even though none of the choices may be optimal.